mbernste/mbernste.github.io/_posts/2022-03-04-gradient_boosting.md

 $$L(f) := \frac{1}{n} \sum_{i=1}^n \ell(y_i, f(x_i))$$

 Now this may seem a bit weird.
-In our explanation of gradient descent above, it was assumed that the objective function was numeric.
-That is, $g$ maps vectors of real numbers to a number:
+In our review of gradient descent above, it was assumed that the objective function was numeric.
+That is, $g$ mapped vectors of real numbers to numbers:

 $$g: \mathbb{R}^m \rightarrow \mathbb{R}$$

-Here, our objective function $L$ maps abstract functions to real numbers:
+Here, our objective function $L$ maps functions to real numbers:

 $$L : \mathcal{H} \rightarrow \mathbb{R}$$

-So how do we derive a gradient descent algorithm for $L$?
+So how do we perform gradient descent on $L$?
 What does it even mean to compute a "gradient" on a function of functions like $L$?

+This is where functional gradient descent comes in.
+As you may have guessed, functional gradient descent is a generalization of gradient descent from functions of numbers to functions of functions.

-In order to answer to this question we must take a brief forray into functional analysis and the [calculus of variations](https://en.wikipedia.org/wiki/Calculus_of_variations).
-The calculus of variations is all about the study of generalizing calculus from functions of numbers to functions of functions.
-Functions of functions are referred to as [functionals](https://en.wikipedia.org/wiki/Functional_(mathematics)) and the derivative of a functional is called a **functional derivative**.
+To undestand functional gradient descent, we must take a brief forray into an area called the [calculus of variations](https://en.wikipedia.org/wiki/Calculus_of_variations).
+The calculus of variations is all about generalizing the ideas in calculus from functions of numbers to functions of functions.
+In the calculus of variations, functions are referred to as [functionals](https://en.wikipedia.org/wiki/Functional_(mathematics)).
+The derivative of a functional is called a **functional derivative**.

 Functionals?
 Functional derivatives?
 Let's step through this slowly.

 As previously stated, a functional is a function of functions.
 Specifically, it is a function that maps functions to real numbers.
 The function $L$ above can be viewed as a functional because it takes a function $f \in \mathcal{H}$ and maps it to a real number.
-That real number, of course, corresponds to the average value of the loss function when evaluating $f$ on all of the $(x_i, y_)$ pairs.
+That real number, of course, corresponds to the average value of the loss function when evaluating $f$ on all of the $(x_i, y_i)$ pairs.

 Now, we need a way to think about the derivative of $L$ at a given $f$.
 Recall that for a plain old function on the real numbers $g: \mathbb{R} \rightarrow \mathbb{R}$, the derivative of $g$ at $x$, denoted $g'(x)$ tells us how much $g$ is changing at $f$.
 Said differently, it asks, if we change $x$ by an infinitesimal amount, how much does $g$ change?
 The functional derivative of $L$ addresses this same question.
 That is, if we change $f$ by an infinitesimal amount, how does $L$ change?
 This concept is rigorously addressed by the functional derivative, denoted $\nabla L(f)$.